In 1930 this wooded area of Lordswood was known as Red Lodge Farm.

 With the end of the War and Victory in Europe celebrations, the Sports Centre could justifiably claim to have affected, in a small way, the great military events of the Second World War.

-Jack’s Corner Play Area is named in Honour of Acting Leading Seaman Jack Mantle who is Southampton’s only Victoria Cross holder of World War II.
+is named in Honour of Acting Leading Seaman Jack Mantle who is Southampton’s only Victoria Cross holder of World War II.
 He died, aged 23, from bomb damage whilst manning a “pom pom” gun on HMS Foylebank in Portland Harbour in 1940.
 Although Jack’s left leg was shattered by enemy aircraft fire, he stayed with his gun and even continued to fire with a hand mechanism when the ship’s power failed, despite being mortally wounded.
 His VC was awarded posthumously for his courageous actions.
 His parents considered that the play area would represent a fitting memorial because Jack had enjoyed wonderful times at play at the Sports Centre as a boy.

 In September 2010, Active Nation entered into a contract with Southampton City Council to manage several leisure facilities, including the Outdoor Sports Centre, on their behalf.

-We're a charity on a misson:
+We’re a charity on a mission:

-Through: physical activity, exercise and sport
+Through: physical activity, exercise, and sport